 That's the killer.

-Now, if you go backwards in time, that requires a whirlpool, or what we physicists call a closed time-like curve.
+Now, if you go backwards in time, that requires a whirlpool, or what we physicists call a closed, time-like curve.

 That's the scientific name for time travel.

-If you see in the literature, CTC, CTC is how we physicists talk about time travel, because of course, we don't want to be deluged with all sorts of science fiction fans asking us questions.
+Because, of course, we don't want to be deluged with all sorts of science fiction fans asking us questions.

 Now, if you could open up, for example, a black hole, or if you could amass enormous amounts of what is called negative energy, then you could open up a gateway by which you can then travel backwards in the past to perhaps meet your parents before you're born.

-And then of course, the question is what happens if you go backwards in time with a gun?
+And then, of course, the question is, what happens if you go backwards in time with a gun?

-And Novikov believes that when you go backwards in time, You, in some sense, fulfill the past.
+And Novikov believes that when you go backwards in time, you, in some sense, fulfill the past.

 It was meant to be.